 There is no bad time to visit Sanibel and Captiva Islands.
 Whichever time of year you choose, your stay here will be a great adventure, and later, a wonderful memory.
-Here are some helpful tips, including average Air and Gulf Temperatures to take into consideration for timing your visit.
+Here are some helpful tips to take into consideration for timing your visit.

 December through February